 In 1985, Betty was appointed Associate Director to Lindy Hume on the return season of the combined Victoria State Opera/Victorian Arts Centre/Elizabethan Trust production of The Pirates of Penzance.
 It was presented at the Melbourne Concert Hall, as Hamer Hall was then known, and was a huge hit.
 Simon Gallaher and Jon English reprising their incredibly successful roles.

-The last production Pounder worked on was My Fair Lady at the Victorian Arts Centre for the Victorian State Opera in 1988 with old friends June Bronhill, Lewis Fiander, Noel Ferrier, Madge Ryan and Warren Mitchell, Simon Gallagher, Faye Donaldson, in the leading roles.
+The last production Pounder worked on was My Fair Lady at the Victorian Arts Centre for the Victoria State Opera in 1988 with old friends June Bronhill, Lewis Fiander, Noel Ferrier, Madge Ryan and Warren Mitchell, Simon Gallagher, Faye Donaldson, in the leading roles.
 Pounder would recreate her original choreography from the 1959 production, although some changes were necessary to suit the new set and costume designs.

 Just a few weeks before her death, Betty worked on the Morning Melodies Memorial for Suzanne Steele at the Victorian Arts Centre.

 ‘I didn’t really see myself as a star which, of course, I wasn’t.
 I just loved to dance.’